breuderink/epsilon/README.md

 To allow machine learning to run on microcontrollers, the implementations:

-- Do not use dynamic memory allocation if possible.
+- do not use dynamic memory allocation if possible,
-- Favour online over batch operation.
+- favour online over batch operation,
-- Work with fixed-point math when realistic.
+- work with fixed-point math when realistic, and
-- Are easy to tune.
+- are easy to tune.

 # Algorithms